Strickler Knob Virginia Hiking Books Hiking Tips

 Continue on the orange blazed FS road as it follows the valley before crossing Little Passage Creek in 0.2 miles and in another 1.2 miles arrives at a closed gate.
 50 yards further the parking lot is on your left.

-Hiker Reviews For The Three Top Mountain Hike (5 Most Recent)
+Three Top Mountain Hike Comments

-By: Rating: Date of Hike: Monday, September 05, 2011
+By: flyingmoose Rating: Date of Hike: Monday, September 5, 2011

 Hiked this one clockwise.
 Enjoyed the steep hike up to the ridge which was strenuous but still fun.
 The hike along the ridge was awesome, there were some tricky spots but all in all it was very nice and not very slick despite all the rain.
 I am certain there are views here but the clouds concealed them.
 Hiking off the ridge down to Strasburg Reservoir was pretty tame and the views along the dam (side trip) was worth the trip.
 The final stretch along the road to parking was the only drawback for me as I am never a fan of road walking.
 All in all it was really nice and shocked it was rarely used but seemed to show signs of recent maintenance and if you ask me, it was a nice hike I would be happy to do again.